HarrisonWent/Escape-o-naught/Unity Project folder/Unity Version README.txt

-Project should open with any Unity 2019LTS version later than or equal to 2019.4.14f1
+Project should open with any Unity 2019LTS version later than or equal to 2019.4.14f1 (Created on Unity 2019.4.14f1)